Way2CU/Caracal-Site/README.md

 vagrant up
 ```
 This should download, prepare and configure development environment for `New-Site`.
 This preparation can take a while depending on your network speed.
 Once preparation is done, additional files will appear in your directory.
 You can now start working on your new project.

+Suspending virtual environment is done with `vagrant suspend` and resumed with `vagrant resume`.
+Once development is completed virtual environment can be destroyed with `vagrant destroy` without affecting site files.